Larder Lake, Ontario

 Larder Lake is an incorporated municipal township and eponymous constituent dispersed rural community in Timiskaming District in Northeastern Ontario, Canada.
-It is located along Ontario Highway 66 and Ontario Highway 624 at the north-western part of the lake bearing the same name.
-The area of the township is 227.62 km2 and includes the geographic townships of Hearst, McVittie and Skead.
+It is located along Highway 66 and Highway 624 at the north-western part of the lake bearing the same name.
+The area of the township is 227.62 km2 and includes the geographic townships of Hearst, McVittie, and Skead.

 Located within the "Larder Lake-Cadillac Fault Zone", a geologic region rich in precious metals, the town was the site of the first gold rush in northeastern Ontario.

 History

-In 2018, Beaverhouse First Nation submitted a claim to the Government of Ontario, asserting the community is a distinct First Nation and did not sign Treaty 9, or any other treaty.
-In April 2019, the government advised Beaverhouse First Nation Community that it will complete an assessment of the claim submission within three years.
-On April 19, 2022, Beaverhouse First Nation was officially recognized as a First Nation under Section 35 of Canada’s Constitution.

 Gold in the area was originally reported in the late 1800’s by Chief Ignace Tonené of the Temagami First Nation.
 He staked a claim near the north arm of Larder Lake but claimed it was stolen.
 He reported it, but Indian Affairs was unable to help.
 Chief Tonenè Lake was named in his honour.

 The discovery of silver in Cobalt, Ontario in 1903 led prospectors to search across northern Ontario for new finds.
-The discovery of gold led to 4,000 claims by the winter of 1906 and the eventual development of the Omega (1936-1947), Chesterville (1938-1952), and Kerr Addison gold mines (started in 1936).
+The discovery of gold led to 4,000 claims by the winter of 1906 and the eventual development of the Omega (1936-1947), Chesterville gold mine (1938-1952), and Kerr Addison gold mines (started in 1936).

 H.L.
 Kerr explored the Larder Lake area in 1904, but did not find gold.
 He returned with his partner Bill Addison in 1906, and discovered traces of gold near the north arm of Larder Lake, next to Robert Reddick's claims.
 Within months, 40 gold mining companies were established, and there was tremendous optimism and financial speculation.
 A mining investment company published an advertisement in the Ottawa Citizen in 1907 stating: "The Larder Lake district is believed to be the richest gold country ever known, and it is just now being opened up.
 Soon will commence the most tremendous outpouring of gold known to civilization."
 Three-thousand men made their way to the area via canoe and portage to look for work, settling in a camp known as "Larder City".
 Excitement led to disappointment, as no large deposits of gold were found, and most of the town was abandoned by 1911.
 The Kerr-Addison Gold Mine, between 1907 and 1911, was able to produce just $314 worth of gold, though that small output was used to mint Canada's first $5 gold pieces.